pan-x-c/AgentScope/examples/training/react_agent/README.md

 # Training agent workflows with RL using Trinity-RFT

-AgentScope exposes a `tuner` interface to train agent workflows using reinforcement learning (RL).
+AgentScope provides a `tuner` sub-module to train agent workflows using reinforcement learning (RL).
-The `tuner` interface leverages [Trinity-RFT](https://github.com/modelscope/Trinity-RFT), which supports training agents with minimal code changes.
+The `tuner` sub-module leverages [Trinity-RFT](https://github.com/modelscope/Trinity-RFT), which supports training agents with minimal code changes.

 ---

-## How to implement
+## Overview

-Here we use a math problem solving scenario as an example to illustrate how to convert an existing agent workflow into a trainable workflow function.
+To train your agent workflow using RL, you need to prepare three components:

+1. **Workflow function**: Refactor your agent workflow into a workflow function that follows the specified input/output signature.
+2. **Judge function**: Implement a judge function that computes rewards based on the agent's responses.
+3. **Task dataset**: Prepare a dataset containing training samples for the agent to learn.

+The following diagram illustrates the relationship between these components:

 ```mermaid
 flowchart TD